Last updated: June 14, 2017.

 Travel & Post-Travel Assignments:

-Midterm & Final: The midterm and final will cover lecture, readings, audiovisual presentations, and Italian language.
+Midterm & Final: The midterm and final will cover lecture, readings, audiovisual presentations, and basic Italian words and phrases.

 Paintings: Six paintings will be completed, five of them in-class (Friday art studio hours are available if needed).
 Don’t worry — you don’t need to be an expert painter for these assignments!

-Pre-Travel Book Report: You must choose one novel primarily based in Venice for your book report; a list will be provided.
-Your report will critically review the book, swiftly summarizing characters and plot and then analyzing the story’s major themes while paying special attention to the city’s symbolic role within the work.
+Pre-Travel Book Report: You must choose one novel primarily based in Venice for your book report; a list of possible novels will be provided.
+Your report will critically review the book, summarizing characters and plot and analyzing the story’s major themes while paying special attention to the city’s symbolic role within the work.
 Remember to provide your opinion at the end: was the writing effective? the plot strong? the characters believable? the story memorable?
 Did you learn much about Venice or Venetians from it?
-You will be asked to very briefly present your book in class.
+You will be asked to give a brief oral presentation about your book in class.